Gabrielh-Souza/odin-recipes/README.md

 Simple webpage made through the foundations course of Odin Project.
-In this project, I used simple HTML and good market practices like Git.
+In this project, I used simple HTML, CSS and good market practices like Git.